ToofDerling/CbzMage/README.md

 CbzMage is released for Windows, Linux, and macOS (but support for the macOS version will be limited as I don't own a Mac).
 Since the Kdl app only works on PC and Mac the azw conversion is probably not relevant for Linux users, but the pdf conversion works as advertised (but see the note about Ghostscript 10 on Linux below).

 Download CbzMage to your hard drive and unpack it anywhere.
-Have a look at the settings in the CbzMageSettings.json file, they are all thoroughly documented there (I hope).
+Have a look at the settings in AzwConvertSettings.json or PdfConvertSettings.json, they are all thoroughly documented there (I hope).
 Open a command shell and run CbzMage right away, or check out some more information:

 ## Azw conversion.